Shopify/maintenance_tasks/README.md

 You can also write a Task that iterates on a CSV file.
 Note that writing CSV Tasks **requires Active Storage to be configured**.
-Ensure that the dependency is specified in your application's Gemfile, and that you've followed the [setup instructions][storage-setup].
+Ensure that the dependency is specified in your application’s Gemfile, and that you’ve followed the [setup instructions][storage-setup].
 See also [Customizing which Active Storage service to use][storage-customizing].